-1. All the items listed above for single-family residence.

-2. Any other prerequisite approvals as required by these Regulations and any other such information as may be necessary to determine and provide for the enforcement of these Regulations, including, but not limited to, the requirements set forth in Section 260, "CONDITIONAL USES".
+- 1. All the items listed above for single-unit residence. - 2.
+Any other prerequisite approvals as required by these Regulations and any other such information as may be necessary to determine and provide for the enforcement of these Regulations, including, but not limited to, the requirements set forth in Section 260, "CONDITIONAL USES" SECTION 222 ISSUANCE OF PERMIT The Administrative Officer shall issue a permit only upon finding that the proposed application conforms to these Regulations.